njrogie/reece_concierge/HIRING.md

 #### Design Decisions

-- Upon loading the app, if no stored messages are detected then the app will begin to process the server's messages.
+- Upon receiving command to do so, if no stored messages are detected then the app will begin to process the server's messages.
 Messages are organized currently in a directory structure: `[AppData folder]/channel_id/month/user_id.json`, but as mentioned earlier will be sent to a database eventually.
 - Each user thus has several files attributed to them.
 They will possibly have many active months in the server, and will have a representative number of files to sort through when choosing a message.
   - To perform an extremely fast pseudo-random calculation, the list of files is accumulated along with the filesizes of each.
 While not a 1\:1 value, filesize is a good enough indication of the "weight" that a file should have when making a pseudorandom decision on which file to use.
   - After choosing the file, a random message is selected from the file.